craftingcity/The-Known-World/Game Notes/Prenotes/'24/Prenotes Apr 16 24.md

 	- Heartnut Twig
 	- 3x B Polypore
 	- Kylao Gel
-- Alergra realized her scoll was fucked
+- Alergra realized her scroll was fucked.

 We leave our heroes on the date of ...
 AF, as they ...